BAH After Getting Married

-My fiance has recently decided to join the Army and will be off to basic soon.
+Question: My fiance has recently decided to join the Army and will be off to basic soon.
 We plan on getting married before AIT, and I most definitely want to go with him to his assigned post after training.

 Thanks in advance!
 And btw, marriedtothearmy.com is by far the most helpful and informative site I’ve come across.
 Amazing!

-The military will cover housing with BAH while he is training (rank, zip code and dependent status determines the payment) if you are married.
-As long as you are married, BAH continues after training.
-He will also receive separation allowance during training and BAS (food allowance) after training is complete, if he is married.
+The military will cover housing with BAH while he is training (rank, zip code, and dependent status determine the payment) if you are married.
+As long as you are married, BAH continues after training and will be based on the location of his permanent duty station.

 Choosing to Live Off Post

-My question is, if space is available on base are we allowed to say “no thank you” without losing our BAH?
-I know they will move us but do we have a choice to live off base?
+My question is, if space is available on base, are we allowed to say “no thank you” without losing our BAH?
+I know they will move us, but do we have a choice to live off base?
 Thanks!

-As a married soldier, he should have the option to choose to live off post.
-The only exception would be some overseas posts where they require families to be on post unless the soldier is of a certain rank.
+Answer: As a married soldier, he should have the option to choose to live off-post.
+The only exception would be some overseas posts requiring families to be on post unless the soldier is of a certain rank.

 Good luck with the move!

-Not Moving With Soldier When On Orders
+Not Moving With YOUR Soldier When On Orders

-He and I have talked it over and as of now I have decided to stay at our home for a little while after he goes to his duty station.
+He and I have talked it over, and as of now, I have decided to stay at our home for a little while after he goes to his duty station.
 He wants me to stay at my job for a while so we can get our debt paid off.

 You will be able to move with him whenever you would like.
-Whether the Army will pay for the move will depend on if you are on his orders and if he uses his moving allowance when he moves to the post.
+Whether the Army will pay for the move depends on whether you are on his orders and if he uses his moving allowance when moving to the post.